 In this article, we will discuss what is a clutch? its working principle, parts, the requirement of the clutch in the engine, and clutch plate or disc.

-What is Clutch?
+What is a Clutch?

 The circular movement of the crankshaft is now to be transferred to the rear wheels.
 It is transmitted through the clutch, gearbox, universal points propeller shaft or driveshaft, differential, and axles extending to the wheels.

 With the help of all these parts, the use of engine power for the driving wheel is called power transmission.
-The utilisation of engine power to the driving wheels through all these parts is called power transmission.
+The utilization of engine power to the driving wheels through all these parts is called power transmission.

 The power transmission system is normally the same on all passenger cars and trucks.
 But its design and arrangement may vary according to the method of drive and type of transmission units.